chequeado/chequeabot/news_collector/README.md

 collected by this crawler to a json or csv file changing some simple code.
 Take a look at the Scrapy documentation for details.</i>

-<h4> Setup your own spiders </h3>
+<h4> Setup your own spiders </h4>

 We have uploaded some of our custom spiders to provide examples, but if you want to add your own sites you will need to create your own spiders.
-We defined three types of spiders.
 The work of a spider is splited in two parts.
 First, it must collect all the articles links from a specific section of a news-site.
 We call this the <i>parse section</i> stage.
 After that, the spider will travel to each link and extract the article from there.
 This is the <i>parse article</i> stage.

 <h5>Parse section stage</h5>